 Sitting at the summit will make you realize: It was all worth it!

 Mother Nature offers a piece of cake to those who want a glimpse of the world's highest peak.

 Aside from breathtaking scenery, the trek to base camp is among the most dramatic in the Himalayas, where you can experience unique local culture and connect with the beautiful locals of Nepal.
 The evening is made pleasurable by Nepali food and conversations with fellows.

 This 65-kilometer and 12 to 14-day one-way trail takes the tourists to a mountain ridge and then drops down to a river.
 After this, another mountain ridge welcomes the tourists and takes them to base camp.
 On reaching the summit, you will feel a sense of overwhelming achievement.

-The world’s largest peak, Mount Everest, will not be visible to you from Base Camp.
-However, it can be seen from various points on the trail when other massive mountains are not in the way, which makes the peak invisible to you.
+The world's largest peak, Mount Everest, will not be visible to you from Base Camp.
+However, it can be seen from various points on the trail when other massive mountains are not in the way, making the peak invisible.

 Some of the enthralling spots along your way are Namche Bazaar, the Everest View Hotel, and the Tengboche Monastery.